ghga-de/archive-test-bed/README.md

 ### Advanced Configuration

-Please ensure that names of databases, API URLs, and secrets match those in the Kubernetes cluster.
+When running the tests against a Kubernetes cluster, please ensure that names of databases, API URLs, and secrets match what is configured in the cluster.

 - Relevant settings include `auth_basic`, `upload_token`, and `fis_pubkey`.
 Bucket names (`*_bucket`) and URLs (`*_url`) must also be consistent.